-49 Years Ago: Dave Davies Knocked Out By Bandmate During Kinks Show
+The Day Dave Davies Was Knocked Out by a Bandmate During a Kinks Show

-Needless to say, Avory did not take Davies suggestion too kindly.
-When the dust between the two settled, Davies was laying on the stage unconscious while Avory fled the concert hall, convinced he had killed his band mate.
-Davies was rushed to Cardiff Royal Infirmary and received 16 stitches.
+The Kinks had performed just two songs at the Capital Theatre when Dave Davies told Avory, “Why don’t you get your c--- out and play the snare with it?
+It’ll probably sound better.”
+Needless to say, Avory did not take Dave's suggestion too kindly.
+When the dust between the two settled, Dave was laying on the stage unconscious while Avory, convinced he had killed his bandmate, fled the concert hall and went into hiding.
+Dave was rushed to Cardiff Royal Infirmary and received 16 stitches.

 Dave Davies ended up dropping all charges against Avory and somehow, against all odds, relations in the band were smoothed over.
 The same couldn't be said for their chances of success in the United States, however.

-Because of the onstage bust-up and various other misdoings, The American Federation of Musicians refused to let the group tour the United States for the four years that followed the incident, a time when British music had stormed American shores courtesy of The Beatles.
+Because of the onstage bust-up and various other misdoings, The American Federation of Musicians refused to let the group tour the United States for the four years that followed the incident, a time when British music had stormed American shores courtesy of the Beatles.
 The group's popularity in North America undoubtedly suffered as a result.
-As Davies plainly states, “In many respects, that ridiculous ban took away the best years of the Kinks’ career when the original band was performing at its peak.”
+As Davies plainly stated, “In many respects, that ridiculous ban took away the best years of the Kinks’ career when the original band was performing at its peak.”